encoredev/encore/docs/tutorials/incident-management-tool.md

 ### Feedback

-🥐 We would love to hear what you learnt with this tutorial as well as what you're building.
+🥐 We'd love to hear your thoughts about this tutorial and learn about what you're building next.
-Let us know by [tweeting your experience](https://twitter.com/encoredotdev) and maybe even posting your new app [to Show & Tell on our Community Forums](https://community.encore.dev/c/show-and-tell/12) for some friendly feedback?
+Let us know by [tweeting your experience](https://twitter.com/encoredotdev), blog about it, or talk to us about it on [Slack](https://encore.dev/slack).